 The list of vitamins is quite extensive but in this post you will learn everything you need to know about vitamins.
 In a prior post I went over what vitamins are, their function and some more information on antioxidants.
 If you haven’t yet read it, it may be worth reading it to get a full understanding of what vitamins are and what they do within our body.

-Download the complete list of vitamins and their functions
+Download the complete list of vitamins and minerals as well as their functions

 If you are worried that you are facing any kind of deficiency, please check out the nutritional therapy programs and dietary analysis that can truly identify if you have anything to worry about.
 There are also certain lab tests that can give you even more accurate answers, like the nutritional blood test or allergy screening test.

 Lets firstly go over the meaning of recommended values.
 You will be able to spot that on food labels now.

 The following recommended values will fall under the below 4 categories introduced by the UK government.

 - Dietary Reference Values (DRVs) provide a recommended range of nutritional intake for each nutrient.
 The DRV ranges meet the needs of every individual by providing lower, medium and higher average amount of each nutrient.